 Hi, I am Pavan Turaga.
-I am an Associate Professor jointly between the departments of Arts, Media, and Engineering and Electrical Engineering (ECEE).
+I am a Professor jointly between the departments of Arts, Media, and Engineering and Electrical Engineering (ECEE).
 I direct the School of Arts, Media, and Engineering.

-I direct the Geometric Media Lab (GML) at ASU, with Max Bernstein.
+I also lead the Geometric Media Lab (GML) at ASU, with Max Bernstein and Tejaswi Gowda.
 Our work spans tools for representation drawn from statistics, optimization, geometry, and topology, and applied to the areas of computer vision, machine learning, immersive technologies, health-analytics, public understanding of science, arts and performance, and more.
 Please browse the above tabs for a sampling of our research themes, and publications.